 Make sure there isn’t any dirt or debris in the carburetor intake tube

 This part can be hard for some people who aren’t used to taking apart engines-if this sounds like you, consider calling someone else over to help out instead (or at least reading through our article on how to do it successfully).
 You should also check inside the mower’s air filter before doing anything else with the engine by itself.
 Try starting your engine once more-if it still doesn’t work, and then it might be time to bring it in for a professional diagnosis.
+If you want to buy a lawn mower you can check Abunda for financing.

 These are just some of the most common issues people face when their mower engines don’t start.
 If you have tried all of these things and your engine is still not working, then the chances are good that you will need to take it in for a professional diagnosis.
 Until then, keep trying different things until you find what works.
 We hope this article was helpful.
 Happy lawn mowing.